Chart Color Schemes

 Ermington - Rydalmere displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Ermington-Rydalmere, as per the latest Census evaluation, 56.4% of dwellings were houses, with the remaining 43.6% comprising semi-detached homes, apartments, and other types.
-In comparison, Sydney metropolitan area had 57.3% houses and 42.7% other dwellings.
+Ermington-Rydalmere's dwelling structure, as per the latest Census, comprised 56.4% houses and 43.6% other dwellings.
+This compares to Sydney metro's figures of 57.3% houses and 42.7% other dwellings.
 Home ownership in Ermington-Rydalmere stood at 22.8%, with mortgaged dwellings at 35.1% and rented ones at 42.1%.
-The median monthly mortgage repayment was $2,600, aligning with Sydney's average, while the median weekly rent was $430, compared to Sydney's $460.
-Nationally, Ermington-Rydalmere's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,600, aligning with Sydney metro's average, while the median weekly rent was $430, compared to Sydney metro's $460.
+Nationally, Ermington-Rydalmere's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.

 Frequently Asked Questions - Housing